More about: Visits to St. Peter's Basilica in Rome

 As for how to get tickets for the Dome, please note that you cannot buy them online.
 You'll have to buy them inside the temple itself for €8 (the walk up) or €10 if you prefer to use the lift for the available section.
 Either way, you'll be able to enjoy the best views of the city from one of the best monuments in Rome and it will be one of the memories you'll take away with you from Rome.

-In the basement of St. Peter's Basilica are the tombs of the Popes.
-They are divided into two levels: the first gallery, on level -1, is made up of various mausoleums and tombs of different Popes.
+You can also book your guided tour of St. Peter's Basilica and the tombs of the popes, which are located in the basement of St. Peter's Basilica.
+They are divided into two levels: the first gallery, at level -1, is composed of several mausoleums and tombs of different Popes.
 This visit is free and you can access this gallery from inside the Basilica.

-St. Peter's Basilica is open daily, Monday to Friday, between 7am and 7pm.
-In winter, from October to March, it closes one hour earlier, at 18:00.
+When booking your visit to the Vatican, please note that St. Peter's Basilica is open daily, Monday to Friday, between 7am and 7pm.
+In winter, from October to March, it closes one hour earlier, at 6pm.

 Please note that during religious holidays or special worship events, opening times may be subject to change, so please check before planning your visit if you are travelling at Christmas or Easter.

-Is it possible to attend mass in St. Peter's Basilica?
+Is it possible to go to mass in St. Peter's Basilica?

-Yes, you can, although Holy Mass is not celebrated by the Pope except on very special occasions, such as Christmas or Easter.
+Yes, you can, although Holy Mass is not celebrated by the Pope except on very special occasions, such as Christmas or Holy Week.

 Will I see the Pope in St. Peter's Basilica?